 For a victim of domestic violence, a lawyer helps you take legal steps to protect yourself and ensure your personal safety.
 You can safeguard your children, family members, and anyone else who is impacted by abuse.
 Your lawyer looks out for your best interests and helps you understand the complexities of the legal system.

 If you are accused of domestic violence, you have a right to hear the charges against you and make a case for yourself.
 An experienced domestic violence lawyer will know how to help you build your case and show that you are a good person who is trying to abide by the law.

 What happens next in your situation can be very complicated.
 Whether you are the victim or the accused abuser, you deserve fair treatment under the law, and it is important to have an experienced attorney helping you understand your legal situation.

 - Decide what to do when the courts are closed, like arrange an interim protective order.

 - Handle court appearances and understand legal terms.

-- Pursue filing charges with the right authorities.
+- Pursue filing charges.